magenta-aps/mox/doc/user/api/search.rst

    :query int foersteresultat: The first result in a :ref:`PagedSearchOperation`.
 Sorts the result by ``brugervendtnoegle``.
    :query int maximalantalresultater: The maximal number of results in a :ref:`PagedSearchOperation`.
 Sorts the result by ``brugervendtnoegle``.

+   :query bool list: fetch and return objects instead of just their uuids.

    :query datetime registreretFra: :ref:`Transaction time` 'from' timestamp.
    :query datetime registreretTil: Transaction time 'to' timestamp.